 How Old Will My Goldendoodle be before I know the True Coat Type?

 Your Goldendoodle can be up to 8 months old before their true coat type is shown.
-Most Goldendoodles, you can get a good guess at around 4 months, but these puppies are growing and changing that even their hair type can change.
+Most Goldendoodles, you can get a good guess at around 4 months, but these pups are growing and changing that even their hair type can change.

 While the coat type that they have then will be very close to what their hair will look like as an adult, it can always change as they grow.